yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 :notebook: The use of "will be discussed in full in Chapter *X*" is ... inaccurate.
 Remove "in full" or replace with "in detail."

+:notebook: Replace passive voice with active voice.
+Most of the suggested edits employ active voice.

 - [Chapter 01](ERRATA/chapter_01.md)
 - [Chapter 02](ERRATA/chapter_02.md)
 - [Chapter 03](ERRATA/chapter_03.md)